 Will display the number of updates that have been processed across all the domain controllers, in the forest or domain controllers hosting the selected domain context.
 See DC Update

 Will display all the DSA GUIDs and Invocation GUIDs registered against the selected server.

-This option provides the ability test time taken to replicate a new object across all the domain controllers in the select partition.
+This option provides the ability test the time taken to replicate a new object across all the domain controllers in the select partition.
 The test will create the select object type and then delete the object once the test is complete

 This option displays the directory replication queues on the specified domain controller.
 Domain Admins or Replicating Directory Changes right is required to display the contents of the replication queues.

-A simple test using DNS to find which domain controllers that will be used based on a machine's IP address, or AD site name.
+A simple test using DNS to find which domain controllers will be used based on a machine's IP address, or AD site name.
 The returned domain controllers will be tested to confirm that they respond to ping and LDAP and GC ports.

 Will display which AD site the specified IP address to assigned to, or if you paste a list of IP addresses into the main pane, the AD site for the corresponding IP addresses will be displayed.
+See AD Subnets

 A simple DNS test to return what AD sites are serviced by the specified domain controller.

 DCs in site